thlorenz/thlorenz.com-blog/dog-tutorial/post.md

 As the comments explain, we first tell dog, where our blog lives and store the actual css and all posts provided by dog inside `blogCss` and `posts` respectively.

-At that point we are ready to serve the site whose main functionality.
+After the blog is initialized we are ready to serve it.

-I realize that the following snippet is still quite long despite my efforts to condense it, but skimming it should give you a good idea how to serve your blog which at this point is entirely contained in memory.
+The following snippet is a bit long, but skimming it should give you a good idea how to serve your blog which at this point is entirely contained in memory.

-**Note:** some functions like `wrapnServe` have been omitted for brevity, but are included in the [available source](https://github.com/thlorenz/dog-example-getting-started/blob/master/app.js).
+**Note:** some functions like `wrapnServe` have been omitted for brevity, but are included in the [availableAfter the blog is initialized we are ready to serve it.

+source](https://github.com/thlorenz/dog-example-getting-started/blob/master/app.js).

 {{ snippet: serve-site.js }}